-The Company has a senior credit agreement (Credit Agreement), entered into on June 22, 2016, which provides a term loan of \$40.0 million (Term Loan) and a revolving credit facility of up to \$100.0 million (Revolving Credit Facility) (together with the Term Loan, the Senior Credit Facilities) both of which mature on June 22, 2021.
-The Revolving Credit Facility includes a subfacility for swingline loans up to an amount not to exceed \$15.0 million, and a \$35.0 million sublimit for the issuance of standby letters of credit.
-The Credit Agreement also includes a provision permitting the Company, subject to certain conditions, to increase the aggregate amount of the commitments under the Revolving Credit Facility or establish one or more additional term loans in an aggregate amount of up to \$50.0 million with optional additional commitments from existing lenders or new commitments from additional lenders.
-The Term Loan is payable in quarterly installments, with the first payment made September 30, 2016, and each such installment being in the aggregate principal amount (subject to adjustment as a result of prepayments) equal to 1.25% of the principal amount for the first four installments, 1.875% for the next eight installments and 2.50% of the principal amount for the remaining installments.
-The Revolving Credit Facility can be used to provide ongoing working capital, fund permitted acquisitions and for other general corporate purposes of the Company and its subsidiaries.
+On June 22, 2016, the Company entered into a senior credit agreement (Credit Agreement), which provided for an initial term loan of \$40.0 million (Term Loan) and a revolving credit facility of up to \$100.0 million (Revolving Credit Facility) (together with the Term Loan, the Senior Credit Facilities) both of which would have matured on June 22, 2021.
+Subsequent to June 30, 2017, this Credit Agreement has been amended and restated.
+See Note 16 - Subsequent Fvents

+The Revolving Credit Facility included a subfacility for swingline loans up to an amount not to exceed \$15.0 million, and a \$35.0 million sublimit for the issuance of standby letters of credit.
+The Credit Agreement also included a provision permitting the Company, subject to certain conditions, to increase the aggregate amount of the commitments under the Revolving Credit Facility or establish one or more additional term loans in an aggregate amount of up to \$50.0 million with optional additional commitments from existing lenders or new commitments from additional lenders.
+The Term Loan was payable in quarterly installments, with the first payment made September 30, 2016, and each such installment being in the aggregate annual principal amount (subject to adjustment as a result of prepayments) equal to 1.25% of the principal amount for the first four installments, 1.875% for the next eight installments, and 2.50% of the principal amount for the remaining installments.
+The Revolving Credit Facility could be used to provide ongoing working capital, fund permitted acquisitions and for other general corporate purposes of the Company and its subsidiaries.